Injerto óseo: Laying the Groundwork for Dental Implants

 Does bone grafting add more time to the implant process?

 sí, it takes several months for new bone to grow in the jaw.
-Once the bone is adequately rejuvenated, Dr. Jacobs, Dr. Finkel, Dr. Katz, Dr. Porque, Dr. Ross y Dr. Okamoto can resume the implant process.
+Once the bone is adequately rejuvenated, Dr. Finkel, Dr. Jacobs, Dr. Porque, Dr. Katz, Dr. Moeller, Dr. Okamoto, Dr. Ross y Dr. Schwartz can resume the implant process.

 What is recovery from bone grafting like?